Table of Contents

 Glucose is an important source of energy for the cells and tissues of the body, and hence important for overall health.
 Diabetes is a disorder that affects how the body consumes blood glucose.
 Two forms of chronic diabetes are type I diabetes (production of less or no insulin in the body) and type II diabetes (insulin resistance or deficiency).

 Diabetes leads to excessive amounts of blood glucose that can put a person at risk of other serious health conditions.

 Lack of proper care in maintaining blood glucose levels can make a person prone to numerous complications that can adversely affect almost every organ of the body.
 Most of these complications result from damage to blood vessels, nerves or both.

 - Diabetes and eyes: Diabetes can result in eye disorders like glaucoma (through an increase in pressure in the eye), cataract and diabetic retinopathy.

 - Diabetes and kidney: High blood sugar can overwork kidneys, leading to kidney damage.

 - Diabetes and heart: Diabetes put a person at risk of developing stroke, peripheral arterial disease (PAD) and hypertension.

 - Diabetes and teeth: People are more likely to develop gum diseases and lose more teeth if they have uncontrolled diabetes.

 - Diabetes and nerves: Excess glucose in blood vessels that supply the nerves can damage these blood vessels, in turn affecting nerve function.
 Nerve damage and poor blood flow in feet cause foot problems and disfigurements.

 Depending on the organ affected by the diabetic condition, affected persons may experience the following:

 - Damage to blood vessels in legs and other large vessels may interrupt blood supply, cause leg cramps, change skin colour and decrease sensation in that region.
-Persons might not experience any symptoms of heart disease till they experience a stroke.
+Persons might not experience any symptoms of heart disease until they experience a stroke.

 - Eye disorder due to diabetes can create problems in vision, vision loss or pain.